-Applicant shall detail any known or reasonably anticipated additional financial support to be provided to this Universal Service Plan.
+Applicant should detail any additional financial support to be provided to this Universal Service Project.
 This includes any federal grants or contracts; contributions from communities to be served; or private capital to be invested by the Applicant.

 5. Community Engagement